Last Updated: Jul 12, 2024 Value Broking 9 Mins 2.0K

 Conclusion

 Futures trading means investing in futures contracts to make substantial profits.
 But beware that borrowing money can be a risky affair and affect your professional life.
 The market condition plays a directly proportional relationship with futures contracts.
 Futures trading also helps you trade in shares of ETFs and even in bonds and government securities.
-Many traders and investors put their money to gain profit and leverage than just owning the securities directly from the stock market.
+Many traders and investors put their money into gaining profit and leverage rather than just owning the securities directly from the stock market.
 I hope you found this article helpful in understanding the futures trading meaning.

 The futures represent an obligation to buy or sell a specific stock or commodity amount and quantity.
 The option does not oblige to buy or sell particular stocks or commodities.